Džuboks: Legacy

-In her book Koka-kola socijalizam Radina Vučetić wrote:
+In her book Koka-kola socijalizam Radina Vučetić wrote about the first incarnation of Džuboks:

-The covers of Džuboks printed in color, its gift posters and records were meant to indicate the Yugoslav high standard and to demonstrate both to the East and the West the special version of Yugoslav modernity, openness and liberalism. [...]
+The covers of Džuboks printed in color, its gift posters and records were meant to indicate the Yugoslav high standard [of living] and to demonstrate both to the East and the West the special version of Yugoslav modernity, openness and liberalism. [...]
 The Western influences were visible on Džuboks covers, featuring color photographs of the Rolling Stones, the Beatles, Donovan, the Mamas and Papas, Sonny and Cher, Cliff Richard..., but also in interviews with leading American and British stars, in texts on their lives, in English language lyrics and sheet music...
-As — according to the memories of the contemporaries — only a small number of Yugoslav rockers at the time spoke English, all of that made a contribution in raising the domestic rock 'n' roll to a higher level.
+As—according to the memories of the contemporaries—only a small number of Yugoslav rockers at the time spoke English, all of that made a contribution in raising the domestic rock 'n' roll to a higher level.